-Jaseng Hospital of Korean Medicine held the regular medical service trips all across the Kyrgyzstan for 10 days from September 25th to October 4th.
+Jaseng Hospital of Korean Medicine (Medical Director Dr. Jinho Lee) conducted its regular nationwide Korean medicine medical service trips across Kyrgyzstan over a period of 10 days from September 25th to October 4th.

-[Photo] Dr. Ha-Neul Kim, director of the Jaseng International Clinic, seeing a patient who visited Korean medicine clinic in Kyrgyzstan.
+[Photo] Dr. Ha-Neul Kim, Director of Jaseng International Clinic, treating a patient visiting the provisional Jaseng Korean medicine clinic in Kyrgyzstan.

-Medical staff of Jaseng including Dr. Ha-Nuel Kim went around Bishkek, the largest and capital city of Kyrgyz Republic, and several other regions of the country while treating more than 200 patients suffering from musculoskeletal disorders with Korean medicine integrative treatments such as acupuncture and Chuna manual therapy.
-Doctors of Jaseng International Clinic have been able to provide Korean medicine treatments after obtaining local medical license in Kyrgyzstan since 2017.
+Jaseng medical staff led by Dr. Ha-Neul Kim visited Bishkek, the capital and largest city of the Kyrgyz Republic, along with several other regions, covering Chuy, Issyk-Kul, and Talas, treating more than 200 patients suffering from various musculoskeletal disorders with integrative Korean medicine treatments, including such treatments as acupuncture and Chuna manual therapy.
+Physicians of Jaseng International Clinic have been granted full practice rights for Korean medicine treatment since 2017 after obtaining Kyrgyzstani medical licenses.

-“I have had back pain, so I had received treatment for the first time at Jaseng’s last medical service, and it was so effective that I came back again.
-I wish to have more opportunities to receive Korean medicine treatments in the future.” says Alezander Mihailov, a local patient who visited the clinic.
+“I experienced Korean medicine treatment for the first time at Jaseng’s last medical service trip for my back pain, and it was so effective that I came back again.
+I hope that more opportunities to receive Korean medicine treatment will be made available in the future.” says Alezander Mihailov, a local patient who made a return visit to Jaseng clinic.

-[Photo] Dr. Ha-Neul Kim, director of Jaseng International Clinic, is conducting Chuna manual therapy to a local patient who visited Jaseng’s Korean medicine clinic in Kyrgyzstan.
+[Photo] Dr. Ha-Neul Kim, Director of Jaseng International Clinic, is performing Chuna manual therapy on a local patient who visited the Jaseng Korean medicine clinic in Kyrgyzstan.

-Jaseng will take the lead in the globalization of Korean medicine with Jaseng’s non-invasive treatment methods which has spread out domestically as well as overseas.
+Jaseng intends to continue to take the lead in globalization of Korean medicine through its collaborative efforts with Jaseng’s non-invasive treatment methods, providing Jaseng treatment methods to patients domestically and overseas.